-We believe our responsibility extends beyond our products that build better hair.
+We believe our responsibility extends beyond our products that contribute to healthier hair.
 We continue to evaluate the impact we have on our environment and communities in an effort to further integrate sustainability and social impact into our strategy and business operations.
-In 2022 we began a partnership with a sustainability strategy firm to perform a double materiality assessment of various Environmental, Social and Governance factors relevant to the Company.
-This assessment, which will also incorporate feedback from several of our stakeholder groups, will be used by us to develop our multi-year Environmental, Social and Governance strategy.
+In 2023 we completed our initial double materiality assessment of various Environmental, Social and Governance factors relevant to the Company.
+This assessment, which incorporates feedback from several of our stakeholder groups, will be used by us to develop our multi-year Environmental, Social and Governance strategy.

 - Environmental Sustainability.
 Our cruelty-free, non-toxic formulas are free of Parabens, Sodium Lauryl Sulfate "SLS", Sodium Lauryl Ether Sulfate "SLES", Phthalates and Phosphates.
 From our early days we have also limited the use of secondary packaging for our products.
-We estimate that between 2015 to 2022 we avoided the use of approximately 6.9 million pounds of paper packaging, which we estimate prevented approximately 56 million pounds of greenhouse gas from being emitted into the environment, conserved approximately 91 million gallons of water and saved approximately 70,000 trees from deforestation.
-In 2022, we also began a partnership with a leading sustainability rating provider to assess the sustainability practices of our third party manufacturing and logistics partners. - Charitable donations.
+We estimate that between 2015 to 2023 we avoided the use of approximately 8.5 million pounds of paper packaging, which we estimate prevented approximately 68 million pounds of greenhouse gas from being emitted into the environment, conserved approximately 111 million gallons of water and saved approximately 85,000 trees from deforestation.
+We have also partnered with a leading sustainability rating provider to assess the sustainability practices of our third party manufacturing and logistics partners. - Charitable donations.
 In March 2022, we introduced the Shopping Gives program to our website.
 Shopping Gives is a charitable initiative whereby we donate \$1 for every order that a retail or professional customer places, at no additional cost to the customer.
 Customers can choose from a list of causes to benefit from their purchase. - Supporting Small Businesses.
-We are invested in the success of our hairstylist community as their businesses grow alongside ours.
-We are especially focused on providing support to the small business community and minority hairstylists.
-Currently, 98% of our salon community is made up of small businesses and a meaningful percentage of our hairstylists identify as racial or ethnic minorities.
+We are invested in the success of our professional hairstylist community as their businesses grow alongside ours.
+We are especially focused on providing support to the small business community and minority professional hairstylists.
+Currently, the majority of our salon community is made up of small businesses and a meaningful percentage of our professional hairstylists identify as racial or ethnic minorities.